 What it is: Sometimes, the placenta gets trapped in the uterus after the birth of your baby, because of a partially closed cervix, or because it is still attached to the uterine wall.

-Health risks: Heavy bleeding (postpartum hemorrhage) that may affect the health of the mother if not stopped.
+Health risks: Heavy bleeding (postpartum haemorrhage) that may affect the health of the mother if not stopped.

-Signs and symptoms: No delivery of the placenta 30 to 60 minutes after the birth of your baby.
+Signs and symptoms: No delivery 30 to 60 minutes after the birth of your baby.

 Mums, while it’s unlikely that you will experience any problems with your placenta in your pregnancy, do consult your doctor without delay if you experience:

 - Vaginal bleeding

 - Trauma to your abdomen